jamii/jamii.github.com/_posts/2016-08-18-notes-on-flow.markdown

 * pay attention to what is happening
 * learn to enjoy immediate experience

-> Few things are sadder than encountering a person who knows exactly what he should dod, yet cannot muster enough energy to do it.
+> Few things are sadder than encountering a person who knows exactly what he should do, yet cannot muster enough energy to do it.

 Paradox of choice wrt to lifestyle, goals, purpose.